-The Python cos function is one of the Python Math function, which calculates the Trigonometry Cosine for the specified expression.
-The Python cos function returns the value between -1 and 1.
-In this section, we discuss how to use math cos function with example.
+The Python cos function is one of the Math functions which calculates the Trigonometry Cosine for the specified expression.
+The Python cos function returns the value between -1 and 1, and in this section, we discuss how to use this math function with an example.

-The mathematical formula behind the Python Trigonometry Cosine function is
+The mathematical formula behind the Trigonometry Cosine function is

 COS(x) = Length of the Adjacent Side / Length of the Hypotenuse